cised-ca/social-enterprise-directory/README.md

 To view our API documentation in Swagger UI:
 * `swagger project edit` then open browser to the URL shown in the console (if it does not automatically open for you)
 * One neat thing is that you can use the "Try this operation" button to send requests to the server from this UI

-To run server in swagger's mock mode
-* `swagger project start -m`
-* This starts the server but stubs out all the controllers on the server and auto responds to API requests with mock data that conforms to the API definition.
-Mainly used when trying out the API or testing the clients before the server code is finished.